pudeIko/piva/docs/source/intro.rst

 -------------------

-:mod:`piva` is a GUI application based on :mod:`PyQt5` and :mod:`pyqtgraph` toolkits, designed for interactive and intuitive examination of large, image-like datasets.
+:mod:`piva` is a GUI application based on :mod:`PyQt5` and :mod:`pyqtgraph` toolkits, designed for interactive and intuitive exploration of large, image-like datasets.
 Although it is generally capable of displaying any multidimensional data, vast majority of implemented functionalities are geared towards users performing Angle-Resolved Photoemission Spectroscopy